burlachenkok/exploring-python3/python3-note.md

 ```

 The ellipses are used in NumPy to slice higher-dimensional data structures.
-It's designed to mean at this point, insert as many full slices (`:`) as necessary to extend the multi -dimensional slice to all dimensions.
+It's designed to mean at this point, insert as many full slices (`:`) as necessary to extend the multi-dimensional slice to all dimensions.

 ```python
 a = np.array ([[1,2,3], [4,5,6]])